 “Cut the piece of paper in half length-wise.
-Cut those two pieces of paper in half length-wise again.
-Cut those four pieces of paper in half the other way (width-wise?
+Next, cut those two pieces of paper in half length-wise again.
+Then, cut those four pieces of paper in half the other way (width-wise?
 Is that a word?).
-Then cut those pieces of paper into thirds width-wise.
+Finally, cut those pieces of paper into thirds width-wise.
 You should have 24.”

 3. RED/YELLOW/GREEN (ROJO/AMARILLO/VERDE)

 This “game” is really a fantastic formative assessment in disguise.
 I love it because students get IMMEDIATE feedback on what they know and what they need to work on.